unbounce/sb-sample-extension/README.md

 6. Copy and paste the `manifest.json` file from this repo into the box.
 7. Now scroll up and find your app in the sidebar.
 Press the + button in the corner.
 8. Voila - you are now using the local version your app running on your machine.

+## How Pull Request (PR) Reviews are done

+1. `sb-apps-admin` GitHub user will review the PR.
+This will be one of Unbounce's Smart Builder developers, all of whom are familiar with the Builder, SDK, and Apps.
+This user should already have read-only access to your repository.
+2. `sb-apps-admin` will either approve, comment, or request changes on the PR, based on the below details.
+We are not here to change your App or code, but make sure it's safe to release in production and set up the App for success for future iterations
+3. Upon PR approval, you will be responsible for merging to `main` branch.
+We have a system in place to get the latest changes to your `main` branch, transpile the code, and release the JavaScript file and any assets to the marketplace

+### Security concerns

+- Hardcoding secrets, tokens, API keys, etc should be avoided.
+If the App requires the user to enter their API Key, avoid storing it in the schema or in scripts.
+Look into [Oauth Flow](https://unbounce-sdk.notion.site/Apps-Authentication-172473820c8c46929d41d0108a3f857b) if necessary
+- Look out for any XSS or badly stringified code in the `Script` component from the `smart-builder-sdk`
+- Avoid storing or displaying Unbounce App user's (especially sensitive) data on to the published page

+### General coding practices

+- Use appropriate and meaningful naming conventions.
+This helps reduce unnecessary/obvious comments in code
+- Keep things simple.
+A single function should be responsible for handling a single task
+- Avoid deep nesting, especially on the data/schema side.
+This can get extremely difficult to debug later on
+- DRY (Don't Repeat Yourself) principle
+- Avoid magic values.
+(E.G. `if (someVar === 500) vs if (someVar === MAX_HEIGHT_VALUE)`)
+- The more clear and straightforward your code is, the faster it will get approved and published in the marketplace!

+### Some things we will look out for

+- Look for README that provides a summary of the purpose of the App and any good to knows about the code,
+- Run the app within Smart Builder.
+We should be able to install the App to the Builder and add it as either a section or a slot.
+We will point out any runtime errors or logs that should not be in production.
+- Ensure directory and file structures make sense.
+Schemas, sections, components, controls, utilities, test files, etc.
+- Note anything that raises a security concern or steers away from the above coding practices.
+The goal here is not to change your code, but make it easy to read and allow you to debug more efficiently in the future.
+An example is a refactoring suggestion to make the schema simpler.
+- We may make a design suggestion if necessary.
+A control should not take full height of the browser page (unless it's a modal, and even then it's questionable).
+- Ensure the code has no issues, and can be transpiled into a single JavaScript file.
+We will check if static assets are needed.